roscale/zenith/README.md

 Switch to another TTY.

+Change directory where the `zenith` binary is.
+If you installed the deb package, it's in `/opt/zenith/`.
+If you built the project using `make`, it's in `build/zenith/[debug|profile|release]/bundle/`.

+Start the compositor:

 ```
-cd build/zenith/[debug|profile|release]/bundle/
 ./zenith COMMAND
 ```

 Replace `COMMAND` with your program of choice to be launched with the compositor.
 The program must have Wayland support (at the moment).
 Any QT or GTK app should work.
-You can launch a terminal emulator like `konsole` or `gnome-terminal`, and use it to start subsequent programs.
-If you want to launch Chromium, you must use `--enable-features=UseOzonePlatform --ozone-platform=wayland`.
+You can launch a terminal emulator like `konsole` or `terminator`, and use it to start subsequent programs. `gnome-terminal` is very picky and it seems to always choose to connect to the Wayland socket of the host, so it may not work.
+If you want to launch Chromium or Chromium-based apps, you must use `--enable-features=UseOzonePlatform --ozone-platform=wayland`.

-If you want to start Zenith on your secondary screen, set the environment variable `ZENITH_OUTPUT=1`, `1` being the index of the output.
+If you want to start the compositor on your secondary screen, set the environment variable `ZENITH_OUTPUT=1`, `1` being the index of the output.
 The default choice is `0`, the primary screen.
-This setting is temporary until multi-monitor support is implemented.

-For development purposes it is more convenient to start Zenith from an existing X11 or Wayland compositor, and it will show up as a window.
+For development purposes it is more convenient to start the compositor from an existing X11 or Wayland compositor, and it will show up as a window.

 **Do not just run `flutter run`.
 It will not work.
-It will use the GTK embedder instead of our wlroots embedder.**
+It will use the GTK embedder instead of the wlroots embedder.**

 Press `Ctrl`+`Alt`+`Delete` to quit.